ADOFAI-gg/ADOFAI-Replay/english_doc.md

 ### General replay
  - Press F11 (can change) to save the replay.
  - You can view replays by entering the replay menu on the main screen. (or Ctrl + Shift + R)

+### Deathcam
+ - Press F9 (can change) to instantly show replays from 20 seconds before death.
+ - You can see how I died and where I died **without saving the replay.**
+ - Only when you die in a level